transitcms/rails/README.md

 The goal of Transit is to be more developer-oriented, for use in situations where you still want to develop custom content managed applications, but avoid having to do a lot of the same routine development thats common to most if not all content management systems.

-Transit operates around the concept that all content management can be broken down into two types of models (called deliverables): a Post or a Page.
+Transit operates around the concept that all content management can be broken down into two basic types of models (called deliverables): a Post or a Page.

-Each *deliverable*  can embed one or many `contexts` which are representations of a particular type of content included within that piece of deliverable content.
+Each *deliverable*  can embed one or many `contexts` which are representations of a particular type of content included within that deliverable.

 ### Posts